mhoemmen/cpp-proposals-pub/aligned_accessor/aligned_accessor.md

 in that it exists to permit conversion from nonconst `element_type` to const `element_type`.
-It additionally permits implicit conversion from more overalignment to less overalignment -- something that we expect users may need to do.
+It additionally permits implicit conversion from more over-alignment to less over-alignment -- something that we expect users may need to do.
 For example, users may start with `aligned_accessor<float, 128>`, because their allocation function promises 128-byte alignment.